Randall Auxier: Ethics and political philosophy

-In ethics and political philosophy, Auxier is a personalist.
-Following primarily the views of Royce, Borden Parker Bowne, Edgar Sheffield Brightman, and Martin Luther King, Jr. Given that all human experience comes in the personal form, it is unproblematic to reason upon the assumption of the existence and value of persons.
+In ethics and political philosophy, Auxier is a personalist who follows primarily the views of Royce, Borden Parker Bowne, Edgar Sheffield Brightman, and Martin Luther King Jr. Given that all human experience comes in the personal form, it is unproblematic to reason upon the assumption of the existence and value of persons.
 He does not assert that the impersonal does not exist or that person is the only value in the universe, only that all moral reasoning relevant to forming a moral philosophy is in fact conditioned by its source in the personal form of experience.
 Auxier holds that communities are persons in a more concrete and more enduring sense that are biological individuals.
 Individuals draw their personalities from the active nurture of their communities, but also come to transcend that activity and grow in directions not determined by the various agencies and institutions of their community of origin.
-The highest value of the community and the aim of social life is the fullest available determination of “the beloved community” (Royce, King), which is wholly actual in the present, but left vague by the unwillingness of the community to act on it.
-Auxier understands the beloved community upon the transcendental logic of Jean-Jacques Rousseau's idea of “the general will”: that in every social circumstance there exists an optimal course of action, and that course of action is the general will (what people would each and all choose if they could discern it).
+The highest value of the community and the aim of social life is the fullest available determination of "the beloved community" (Royce, King), which is wholly actual in the present, but left vague by the unwillingness of the community to act on it.
+Auxier understands the beloved community upon the transcendental logic of Jean-Jacques Rousseau's idea of "the general will": that in every social circumstance there exists an optimal course of action, and that course of action is the general will (what people would each and all choose if they could discern it).
 The beloved community is the general will, Auxier holds.
 He allows that corporations and other historical institutions are indeed persons, but often dysfunctional persons whose community values and structures beget alienated and pathological individuals.